openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/ansible_config_download.rst

 The difference is that although Heat creates all the deployment data necessary via SoftwareDeployment resources to perform the Overcloud installation and configuration, it does not apply any of the deployments.
-The data is only made available via the Heat API, and an additonal config-download workflow is triggered after the Heat stack is completed that downloads all of the deployment data from Heat.
+The data is only made available via the Heat API, and an additional config-download workflow is triggered after the Heat stack is completed that downloads all of the deployment data from Heat.